chicago-justice-project/article-tagging/README.md

 This part of this project aims to automate the category tagging using a specific branch of Machine Learning known as Natural Language Processing.

-Possible models to try include
+Possible models to use (some of which we have tried!) include

 * [Bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model)
 * [*n*-gram models](https://en.wikipedia.org/wiki/N-gram)